softwarewolves/softwarewolves.github.io/index.md

 This session was developed by Alexander Helleboogh, Johan Peeters and Nelis Bouck&eacute;.

-Alexander plays the role of business customer.
-In daily life, he incarnates as a freelance software architect.
+Alexander is a freelance software architect in daily life.
 During the nights, he invents juicy stories and maintains the .Net bot.

-During the day, Johan pretends to be a freelance architect / security expert.
+Johan's day job is freelance architect / security expert.
 At night, he shapeshifts into a softwarewolf maintaining the Game Engine and the Scala and nodejs bots.

-From dusk till dawn, nelis sinks his teeth into the softwarewolves datacenter and infrastructure and maintains the Java and Ruby bot.
+From dusk till dawn, Nelis sinks his teeth into the softwarewolves datacenter and infrastructure and maintains the Java and Ruby bot.
 At dawn, he goes back to his role as a freelance architect.

 References